ADM228/nsfplay/readme.txt

+== This is a fork of NSFPlay's source code.
+It: ==
+- Allows native file loading on Linux
+- Adds triggering waves for NES triangle and (untested) FDS and N163 wavetables (the only way to access them is thru the nsf2wav executable).
+- Improves the nsf2wav executable:
+  - Added automatic loop detection, can be overridden with --length-force
+  - Added muting and masking of channels
+  - Added access to the aforementioned trigger waves

+I (alexmush) will try to update it together with the original repository, as it is far from dead.
+Features can be suggested and may get added as I develop this software.

+I have presumed based on text comments and readme files in the original code that it is distributed freely, and modification and redistribution is permitted.
+The same permissive license applies to this version of the code I maintain.
+You may reuse this code without restriction, and no warranty or liability is implied on my part.

+== Original README: ==

 NSFPlay/NSFPlug source code

 This code is maintained by Brad Smith.
 It is a fork of NSFPlay/NSFPlug by Brezza.
 The latest version should be available at: